devAmss92/Cocunut-Game/README.md

 ## How does it work:

-  - Simply move your player left and right with normal keys.
+  - Simply move your player left and right with normal arrow keys.
-  - Catch all the fruits that are dropping from the sky.
+  - Catch all fruits dropping from the sky.
   - You have 3 lifes, so if you let one fall, one life is lost.

 ## Common Language: